-As a global company whose driving force is to connect people through travel, it may come as no surprise that diversity and inclusion is close to our hearts.
+As a global company whose driving force is to connect people through travel, it will come as no surprise that diversity and inclusion is close to our hearts.

 We believe our strength as a team is in our differences; and we are about as diverse as they come.
-Our more than 2,300 office-based staff and tour leaders are made up of about 70 different nationalities, and are a mix of races, cultures, sexual orientations and religions.
+In 2019, our more than 2,400 office-based staff and tour leaders represented about 70 different nationalities, and a mix of races, cultures, sexual orientations and religions.

-We recognise the barriers that can get in the way of attracting, retaining, and developing the best people, and we’re committed to addressing and combatting these.
+We recognise the barriers that can get in the way of attracting, retaining, and developing the best people, and we’re committed to addressing and combating these.
 Plus, we know from experience that tapping into the entire talent pool makes for a more effective and creative business.

 To us, it's about more than hitting representation-based targets.
 It's about creating inclusive teams by fostering the equal and meaningful participation of all staff at every level.

 But we can always improve.
 That’s why we’re always aspiring to be better.
 Our current diversity and inclusion-based initiatives include:

 - We have achieved our goals of having 40% female directors on our Board, and a 50/50 split in our Global Leadership Team by 2020

 - In 2017, we introduced a Women’s Leadership Forum, to connect our future leaders across the globe with our Global Leadership Team